ephemeral-laboratories/usemy-name-site/principles/allow-the-user-to-update-their-own-name.md

 ---
+title: "Principle: Allow the user to update their own name"
 ---

-# Principle: Allow the user to update their own name

 If your system lets a person enter a name, it should also let them change it, as frequently as they want.
 You would think most developers would do this, but the appearance of these on the list suggests that the